boyter/boyter.org/content/posts/sloc-cloc-code.md

 One other thing that came out of the tests is that scc is slower on a single core than tokei or loc.
 I suspect that due to the way that I wrote the application that a single core ends up doing too much context switching and so it ends up running slower.
 I investigated dropping the number of Go threads using https://golang.org/pkg/runtime/debug/#SetMaxThreads however it crashed with any value below 10.
 Since a single core was out of the scope of the application I decided to ignore focusing any time on getting it to work better there.

+Since we are looking for extreme performance I resorted to salami tactics.
+Slice by slice whittle down every wasted CPU cycle.
+Some gains were larger than others for little effort and some required more out of the box thinking.

 Time to start profiling